devspace-sh/devspace/docs/pages/cli/deployment/kubernetes-manifests/configuration/kustomize.md

     - more-manifests/*
 ```

-You can easily create a `kustomization.yaml` file within your `my-manifests` and within your `more-manifests` folder and tell DevSpace CLI to deploy these manifest via `kustomize` by modifying the configuration as follows:
+You can easily create a `kustomization.yaml` file within your `my-manifests` and within your `more-manifests` folder and tell DevSpace to deploy these manifest via `kustomize` by modifying the configuration as follows:
 ```yaml
 deployments:
 - name: my-deployment